tremor-rs/tremor-www/blog/2021-11-01-wayfair-case-studies.md

 elementisation and indexing that are multi-participant and that need to occur transactionally.

-Tremor’s QoS mechanisms were extended to support [<u>transaction orchestration</u>](./search) to enable this and similar use cases.
+Tremor’s QoS mechanisms were extended to support [transaction orchestration](./2021-11-07-search.md) to enable this and similar use cases.
 Our search teams are also leveraging Tremor for its traditional areas of strength in traffic shaping and adaptive rate limiting.